 After the basic configuration you now have to configure Exception Management, as the exceptions collected via Exception Management and stored in the central exception store are the basis for the Integration Monitoring data collection.

-Configuration for SAP CPI for data services
+Configuration for SAP Cloud Integration for data services

 To access the Exception Management setup please go to transaction SOLMAN_SETUP → Application Operations → Exception Management

 The last step is the configuration of Interface and Connection Monitoring.
 The Interface and Connection Monitoring setup can be accessed via SAP Solution Manager Configuration (SOLMAN_SETUP).